Methodology

 Qualification / aim

-The qualification data have been aggregated by the qualification level and either the standard/framework title (for Apprenticeships) or the aim title as recorded on the Learning Aims Database.
+The qualification data have been aggregated by the qualification level and either the standard/framework title (for Apprenticeships) or the aim title as recorded on the Learning Aims Database (opens in a new tab).

 Geography